kanzitelli/rnn-starter/README.md

 ```

 ## Todos
-There are still some more things I would like to add to the starter:
+There are still some things I would like to add to the starter:
 - Continous delivery via [Codepush](https://github.com/Microsoft/code-push).
 - Styles using [Styled Components](https://github.com/styled-components/styled-components).
 - Maybe something else.
 Feel free to open an issue for suggestions.